-Muscle pain can be as debilitating as the pain of arthritis or the pain from a damaged disc or nerves.
-Whether muscle pain is caused by a severe strain or by a trauma like a fall or car accident, the intensity can cause real problems for the patient.
+Muscle pain can be as debilitating as pain from arthritis or the pain from a damaged disc.
+Whether muscle pain is caused by a severe strain or by trauma, the intensity can cause real problems for the patient.

 There is no need to simply “tough it out” with severe muscle pain.
-Pain can be debilitating and interfere with your day to day activities.
-However, with treatment, you can return more quickly to an active lifestyle.
-Some treatment options include trigger point injections and physical therapy.
+Pain can be debilitating and interfere with your day-to-day activities.
+With treatment, you can usually quickly to an active lifestyle.
+Treatment options may include trigger point injections and physical therapy.

 Trigger point injections target specific areas.
-Medication is injected directly into the muscle region itself, to decrease inflammation and to calm the nerves that send pain signals.
-This allows you to more fully participate in physical therapy, which will alleviate the underlying strain over time.
+Medication is injected directly into the muscle region itself to decrease inflammation and to calm the nerves that send pain signals.
+This pain-relieving procedure allows you to more fully participate in physical therapy which can further alleviate the underlying muscle strain.

-Physical therapy helps to reduce the inflammation and gently gets the muscle group moving again, easing stiffness and speeding the healing process.
-Physical therapy can also be used to strengthen the muscle group and prevent future injuries.
+Physical therapy may help to reduce inflammation and gets the muscle group moving again, easing stiffness, and speeding the healing process.
+Physical therapy can also be used to strengthen the muscle group and help prevent future injuries.

 If the pain continues or becomes more severe, it must be considered that the injury is beyond a simple muscle strain.
 More tests may be necessary to determine the source.